Skip to main content

 Creating an app

 Apps can be created by administrators and developers.
 Developers are automatically assigned as the first maintainer on the app.
-In the "Apps" menu, click on the "Create app" button in the top-right corner to create a new app.
+In the "App Store" menu, click on the "Create app" button in the top-right corner to create a new app.

 Creating a workspace